 Security Deposit Demand Letter (U.S.) – Free Templates

 Landlords generally demand security deposits to safeguard them from the financial losses that are bound to arise outside the normal scope of wear and tear.
-This deposit has to be returned to the tenant typically within 30 days after vacating the premises.
-The failure to do this will usually necessitate drafting a Security Deposit Demand Letter.
+This deposit has to be returned to the tenant, typically within 30 days after vacating the premises.
+Failure to do this will usually necessitate drafting a demand letter for a security deposit.

 Templates for United States